 Although the SCRA is not restricted to divorce proceedings, it prevents

-service members' spouses from pursing a child custody modification
+service members' spouses from pursuing a child custody

 Under the SCRA, active duty service members have the right to postpone

 court or administrative proceedings related to child custody for at least